Azure-Samples/serverless-chat-langchainjs/README.md

 You can now open the web app in your browser and start chatting with the bot.

+##### Enhance security

+When deploying the sample in an enterprise context, you may want to enforce tighter security restrictions to protect your data and resources.
+See the [enhance security](./docs/enhance-security.md) guide for more information.

 #### Clean up

 To clean up all the Azure resources created by this sample: